zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

     $mailMerge->setUsername('myPremiumUsername')
               ->setPassword('myPremiumPassword')
               ->setService (MailMerge::SERVICE_PREMIUM);

     // rest of your application here

     unset($mailMerge);

 And that is all there is to it.
 The assignment of the premium WSDL to the component is handled internally and automatically.
 You are now using LiveDocx Premium.

 For executable demo applications, which illustrate the above, please take a look at ``/demos/ZendService/LiveDocx/MailMerge/instantiation``.

 Upgrading From LiveDocx Free or LiveDocx Premium to LiveDocx Fully Licensed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 LiveDocx Free and Livedocx Premium are provided by *Text Control GmbH* as a service.
 They are addressed over the Internet.
 However, for certain applications, for example, ones that process very sensitive data (banking, health or financial), you may not want to send your data across the Internet to a third party service, regardless of the SSL encryption that both LiveDocx Free and Livedocx Premium offer as standard.
 For such scenarios, you can license LiveDocx and install an entire LiveDocx server in your own network.
 As such, you completely control the flow of data between your application and the backend LiveDocx server.
-For an overview of the benefits of LiveDocx Fully Licensed, please take a look at the `LiveDocx pricing page`_.
+For an overview of the benefits of LiveDocx Fully Licensed, please take a look at `LiveDocx pricing`_.

 This section of the manual offers a technical overview of how to upgrade from LiveDocx Free or LiveDocx Premium to LiveDocx Fully Licensed.

 All you have to do, is make a very small change to the code that runs with LiveDocx Free or LiveDocx Premium.
-Your instantiation and initialization of LiveDocx Free probably looks as follows:
+Your instantiation and initialization of LiveDocx Free or LiveDocx Premium probably looks as follows:

 .. code-block:: php